-In April 2021 the Yale National Initiative to strengthen teaching in public schools® accepted teachers from sixteen public school districts in nine states and the District of Columbia to participate in five national seminars led by Yale University faculty members.
+In March 2023 the Yale National Initiative to strengthen teaching in public schools® accepted teachers from fourteen public school districts in nine states to participate in five national seminars led by Yale University faculty members.
 The Initiative is a long-term endeavor to influence public policy on teacher professional development, in part by establishing exemplary Teachers Institutes for high-need schools in states around the country.